whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 The more I looked around in my own nation, the United States, the more urgent it seemed to figure out those lessons.
 Deceit, selfishness, ignorance, and unnecessary misery seem pervasive.

 For example, the American legal system doesn't actually guarantee a fair trial like I learned growing up.
 It turns out that 98% of federal prisoners don't get a trial at all -- prosecutors commonly threaten people with decades in prison, and then offer them a plea bargain.
-People are offered a prison sentence of only a few years if they admit their "guilt", regardless whether they're guilty or not.
+People are offered a shorter prison sentence if they admit their "guilt", regardless whether they're guilty or not.
 Afraid of losing at trial due to racism, inability to afford a lawyer, police deceit, or other reasons, many people accept this offer.
 So for 98% of prisoners, the legal system and public have no idea whether they're actually guilty![xxx-npr plea bargain]

 I realized that driving past a prison is like driving past a chattel slave plantation from two centuries ago: the slaves didn't "deserve" to be there; they were just captured and enslaved and put to work, or else they'd get punished.
-How are present-day prisoners in any different situation, if only 2% got a trial by jury where they actually got a chance to defend themselves in court?
+How are present-day prisoners in a different situation, if only 2% got a trial by jury where they actually got a chance to defend themselves in court?
 Prisoners cannot legally refuse to work either, just like chattel slaves of the past.
 It's like an ancient injustice just changed form, but never really went away.

 Everywhere I look in my town, I see the same kind of corruption, each industry in its own way.

 I went grocery shopping, and found that almost everything for sale causes problems like cancer, immune disorders, and developmental disorders: from pesticides in the food, to plastic wrapping, to non-stick coatings on pans.[xxx-leaf score nonstick chems]<sup>,</sup>[xxx-cbc news plastics food wrap]<sup>,</sup>[xxx-ewg dirty dozen food chems]

-Going to a pharmacy, I saw the same corruption there: drug after drug produced by pharmaceutical companies with a long track record of problems like fraud, bribing government officials, manipulating research trials, and misleading advertising.[xxx-jama fin penalties]
+Going to a pharmacy, I saw the same corruption there: drug after drug produced by pharmaceutical companies with a long track record of problems like fraud, misleading advertising, bribing government officials, and manipulating research trials.[xxx-jama fin penalties]

 The Ashaninka don't have corruption like this.
 What lessons could I possibly learn from them to help make this nightmare end?